International Travel and DUI convictions

 It’s the Canadian Criminal Code definition of impaired driving which is used to determine the severity of your conviction — even if it was a misdemeanor under local law, it may be considered more serious by Canadian standards, and in most cases is a felony under Canadian law.

 A DUI is considered a felony in Canada

 Canadian law considers impaired driving to be a serious offense and this attitude is also held by most Canadians.
 Canada basically treats any DUI as a felony, as it is a felony in all provinces in Canada.

 Routine screening upon entry into Canada includes the question, “Have you ever been convicted of a crime?”
 If you have been convicted of impaired driving – even if no collision was involved – you may be denied entrance.

 Even with no other criminal violations.
 Think carefully.
 Don’t lie about any convictions, regardless of how ‘trivial’.
-This is especially true if you’re entering from the U.S. As mentioned above, Canada is the only country that shares complete, unfiltered information with the USA databases.
-Increased cooperation between Canada and U.S., as part of post-911 security measures, means that the border agent could already have access to criminal records.
+This is especially true if you’re entering Canada from the U.S. As mentioned above, Canada is the only country that shares complete, unfiltered information with the USA databases.
+Increased cooperation between Canada and the U.S., as part of post-911 security measures, means that the border agent could already have access to criminal records.
 Lying or forgetting about a conviction could get you barred from entry into Canada for many years.

 Entering Canada with a DUI by paying and purchasing a Temporary Resident Permit.